Nataliia2021/my-app/README.md

 ### Features:

 - **Like & Dislike**: Users can like or dislike a pet, which will update their adoption status and trigger a donation.
+- **JavaScript**: Core programming language used throughout the project to handle dynamic content, form submissions, authentication, routing, and more.
 - **Donation Tracking**: Each like contributes $1 to the total donation for the pets.
 - **Sound Effects**: Different sounds play when interacting with cats or dogs, and a sad sound plays when a like is removed.
 - **Interactive Animations**: Hover effects on pet images for a more engaging user experience.